pandruszkow/whisper-inference-server/README.md

 # whisper-inference-server
-An inference server for Whisper so you don't have to keep waiting for the audio model to reload for the x-hunderdth time.
+An inference server for Whisper

 ## Installation